 Please Note: It is crucial to measure your wall thickness prior to purchasing a CatMate wall liner.
 You may need to purchase multiple liners depending on your wall thickness.

-The 2" Cat Mate Wall Liners for Cat Mate Doors are used to frame out the wall where you plan to install your cat door.
-The Cat Mate Cat Door liners create a tunnel within the interior of the wall, so it is necessary to measure the thickness of the wall prior to purchasing them.
+The 2" Cat Mate Wall Liners for Cat Mate Doors are used to frame out the wall where you plan to install your Cat Mate lockable cat flap.
+The Cat Mate wall liners create a tunnel within the interior of the wall, so it is necessary to measure the thickness of the wall prior to purchasing them.
 The Cat Mate doors themselves will frame out 2" right out the box.
 You will need to purchase Cat Mate door wall liners based on the remaining amount of wall thickness after the 2" cat door is accounted for.
-For example, if your wall is 8" thick, you will need to purchase three wall liners, so 6" of liner and 2" of pet door.
-If your wall is 7" thick, for example, you will need to purchase three wall liners and trim down accordingly for a functional fit.
+For example, if your wall is 8" thick, you will need to purchase three wall liners, so 6" of additional liner and 2" of pet door.
+If your wall is 7" thick, for example, you will need to purchase three additional wall liners and trim down accordingly for a functional fit.

-Will I need a door liner for the CatMate 234?
+Will I need a door liner for the CatMate 234 dog door?

-Yes you can.
-You should buy enough to reach withing 2 inches of your desired thickness.
-The pet door can be used for the final two inches.
+Yes, you can.
+That's what gives it an easy wall installation process.
+You should buy enough to reach within 2 inches of your desired thickness.
+The Cat Mate Cat Flap can be used for the final two inches.

 1. Make sure that you measure the thickness of your wall and have the correct number of wall liners needed before making any rough openings in your wall.

 Note: It is very important that you do not cut into any wall framing, electrical, pipes, etc., so double check when picking a location for the pet door.